arrrpii/hr-dashboard-recruitment-system/README.md

-# HR Dashboard – Recruitment Management System For University
+# HR Dashboard – Recruitment Management System For A University

 ## Overview
 The HR Dashboard is a web-based recruitment management platform designed to modernize and streamline the candidate screening process for a university Human Resources department.